Skip to main content

 When choosing travel insurance, verify these details:

-• Deductible/Excess: The amount you pay before insurance kicks in.
-Some consulates don't accept high deductibles.
+• Deductible/Excess: The amount you pay before insurance starts.
+Some consulates do not accept high deductibles.

 • Pre-existing conditions: Many policies exclude pre-existing medical conditions.
 If you have relevant conditions, look for policies that cover them.